byzantime/byzantime/README.md

 ### Hi there 👋

-Most of my repos end up on Gitlab - but GitHub seems more convenient as a profile.
+Most of the work gets done [using Gitlab](https://gitlab.com/byzantine) - but GitHub seems more convenient as a profile.

 ## Projects!